MassTransit/MassTransit/docs/usage/transports/azure-sb.md

 MassTransit fully supports Azure Service Bus, including many of the advanced features and capabilities.

 ::: warning WARNING
 The Azure Service Bus transport only supports **Standard** and **Premium** tiers of the Microsoft Azure Service Bus service.
 Premium tier is recommended for production environments.
+See [Performance](#performance) section below.
 :::

 ## Minimal Example